Back to Blog

 • Every batch of 500 suppressors is checked per the above process.
 This ensures that no weld settings changed and that each batch is verified.

-ISO 9001 is the globally-recognized standard for quality assurance management.
+Compliance with ISO9001 Standards - ISO 9001 is the globally-recognized standard for quality assurance management.
 It is the standard every BANISH silencer meets to demonstrate our commitment to quality.
-By implementing ISO 9001, BANISH and Silencer Central has put in place effective processes and trained staff to deliver flawless BANISH silencers time after time.
+By implementing ISO 9001, BANISH has put in place effective processes and trained staff to deliver flawless BANISH silencers time after time.

-If you pull up the standards for welding and weld testing under ISO9001, the regulations are many and are considered as a special process under the requirements.
+ISO9001 and its significance in engineering and weld testing - If you pull up the standards for welding and weld testing under ISO9001, the regulations are many and are considered as a special process under the requirements.
 What does that mean for how BANISH silencers are engineered and tested?
 Because of what a silencer is and what it is used for, the strictest guideline applies, meaning the testing individuals are trained in ISO9001 standards, and that the products have to withstand the scrutiny of independent review.

-Not only do we have our testers trained in specific requirements, we document every test for review.
+How BANISH Complies with IS09001 - Not only does BANISH have testers trained in specific requirements, they document every test for review.
 This ensures that every BANISH silencer passes every level for weld quality, metallurgical quality, and assurance testing.
 The ISO9001 standard uses a Plan - Do - Check - Act methodology for ensuring the processes and documentation are aligned.
-In other words, we make sure to check and recheck everything along the way and keep complete records to back up the results for every BANISH product.
+In other words, they make sure to check and recheck everything along the way and keep complete records to back up the results for every BANISH product.

-If you start out with the highest standards, and work diligently to ensure that those standards are met every time, you don't have to worry as much about issues that would cause a product failure, or worse, multiple product line failures that cause the need for a recall.
+Avoiding Recalls and Common Issues - If you start out with the highest standards, and work diligently to ensure that those standards are met every time, you don't have to worry as much about issues that would cause a product failure, or worse, multiple product line failures that cause the need for a recall.

 High Standards for Welding, Testing, and Quality Control Processes